 Have you ever wondered about that thing you found while digging in the yard?
 Maybe it’s a piece of pottery or perhaps an ancient tool.
 Bring it to the November 4 meeting of the Fond du Lac Genealogical Society, when local Secrets of the Ledge author and “archeo-historian” Dwight Weiser will take a look.

 Set in rural Manitowoc County mainly during 1994-1995, Mourning Hours tells the story of what happened after teenager Stacy Lemke disappeared in an early March snowstorm.
 Although in the end the mystery is solved, the story is more about how her disappearance affected the Hammarstrom family and the community.
 The tone of the book is tense as the strain on the family causes their lives together to come apart.
 Paula Treick DeBoard’s details of life in rural Wisconsin ring true, and her characters are realistic and believable.

 On Saturday, October 25, kids 12 and under are invited to come in costume for Monster Mash from 1 p.m. to 3 p.m. in the Children’s Room.

 Kids will enjoy games, activities and treats.
 Costumes encouraged.
 The library's Monster Mash will coincide with the Downtown Fond du Lac Monster March free trick-or-treating from 1:30 p.m. to 3 p.m. on Main Street.

-Veteran travelers Valerie and Wayne Graczyk will share their photos, memories and stories from a recent seven-day trip at Experience Alaska, at 6:30 p.m.
-Wednesday, August 22, at the Fond du Lac Public Library.
+Veteran travelers Valerie and Wayne Graczyk will share their photos, memories and stories from their extensive travels at Experience England, at 6:30 p.m.
+Wednesday, October 16, at the Fond du Lac Public Library.
 The program is free.
 No registration required.